Home Mac Mac Processor history: How Apple transformed computing

 M2 Pro has a robust 10-core or 12-core CPU, including 6 or 8 performance and 2 efficiency cores.
 Like the M1 Pro, the M2 Pro has an inbuilt media engine that accelerates H.264, HEVC, and ProRes video encoding and decoding.
 Besides, the chip provides improved power efficiency when playing 4K and 8K ProRes streams thanks to the 16- or 19-core GPU.

-Further, the M2 Pro has a 16-core neural engine, 200 GBps memory bandwidth, and comes in 16 or 32 GB of RAM variants.
+Further, the M2 Pro has a 16-core neural engine, 200 GBps memory bandwidth, and 16 GB or 32 GB RAM variants.
 Apple claimed the M2 Pro offered exceptional image processing capabilities.
-The M2 Pro is only equipped with a MacBook Pro to handle its high efficiency.
+However, it is only equipped with a MacBook Pro to handle its high efficiency.

 M2 Max (January 2023)